pixelspark/catena/Documentation/Implementation.md

 Catena uses Ed25519 key pairs for authentication.
 A transaction contains an 'invoker' field which holds the public key of the invoker of the query.
 The transactions signature needs to validate for the public key of the invoker.

+### Keys

+The following key types are distinguished:

+* *Private key*, formatted using base58check (version=11)
+* *Public key*, formatted using base58check (version=88)
+* *Public hash*, which s a hash (SHA-256) of the public key, encoded using  Base64.

+The public hash is used when rights are granted to a key - using a hash makes it possible to do this without (yet) revealing the public key itself.

 ### Privileges

 Before a transaction is executed, the query parser determines the privileges required for the query.
 Currently, the followjng